Martin Chivers: Tottenham Hotspur

+In January 1968, Tottenham Hotspur manager Bill Nicholson signed Chivers for a club record fee of £125,000, which also made him the country's most expensive player at that time.
+The deal involved 24-year-old Frank Saul moving from White Hart Lane to The Dell.
 Chivers scored on his Spurs debut against Sheffield Wednesday in January 1968, but the initial stages of his White Hart Lane career were relatively unsuccessful, with Spurs legends Jimmy Greaves and Alan Gilzean still preferred as an attacking partnership.
-Chivers remained a fixture of the England Under-23 squad and eventually became the most important goalscorer at Tottenham, following the sale of Greaves to West Ham United in 1970.
+He eventually became the most important goalscorer at Tottenham, following the sale of Greaves to West Ham United in 1970.

-Chivers was often seen as a lethargic and lazy player, but his pace and natural strength established 'Big Chiv' as a star of the Spurs side and England throughout the early 1970s.
-The 1970–71 season was the beginning of Martin Chivers' golden years, for both club and country.
+Chivers was often seen as a lethargic and lazy player, but his pace and natural strength established "Big Chiv" as a star of the Spurs side throughout the early 1970s.
+The 1970–71 season was the beginning of Chivers' golden years.
 He played in all 58 competitive games and scored 34 times, including both goals in the League Cup final against Aston Villa, and 21 goals in the First Division as Spurs finished the season in third place.
-Chivers also scored his first senior goal for England a 3–0 win over Greece in April 1971.

-During the 1971–72 campaign, Chivers hit the best form of his career, netting 44 times in 64 first team appearances.
+During the 1971–72 campaign, Chivers hit the best form of his career, netting 42 times in 62 first team appearances.
 His seven goals in as many League Cup ties enabled Spurs to reach the semi-finals of the competition where they eventually lost to London neighbours Chelsea.
 The resurgent striker saved his most impressive form for the UEFA Cup, scoring eight times in 11 matches, including a hat-trick in a 9–0 demolition of Icelandic side Keflavik ÍF, and a superb double against Wolverhampton Wanderers in a memorable final.
 In the First Division, he surpassed his tally of the previous campaign, scoring 25 times in 39 appearances.